Sơn Thắng massacre: Aftermath

 On 23 February, Ambort was removed from command and the next day a pre-trial investigation commenced which charged the five Marines on the patrol with murder.
 Ambort received a letter of reprimand and fine for making a false report.
 On 15 May, four members of the patrol were court-martialed, while the other member, Krichten agreed to assist the prosecution.
 The trial began in June.
 Schwarz was found guilty of 12 counts of premeditated murder and sentenced to life in prison with hard labor and dishonorably discharged.
 Green was found guilty of 15 counts of unpremeditated murder.
 He was sentenced to five years in prison with hard labor and dishonorably discharged.
-Green was surprised by the leniency of the sentence, remarking "Five years for that?"
+Green was surprised by the leniency of his own sentence, remarking "Five years for that?"

 Herrod and Boyd were both acquitted.
 Extremely favorable testimony as character witness was given by Herrod's friend, Oliver North, whose life was saved by him a few months earlier.
 On 15 December 1970, Major General Charles F. Widdecke reduced each of Schwartz and Green's sentences to one year.
 They were both released from prison in 1971.

 The massacre and its legal implications were written about by Professor Gary D. Solis, a Marine Corps veteran and law professor at Georgetown University in the book Son Thang: An American War Crime.

 In 1977, at the urging of Future Secretary of the Navy James Webb, the Marine Corps platoon commander and company commander in the Son Thang area, Green's dishonorable discharge was upgraded to a general discharge.
 However this was a moot point since Green shot himself in July 1975.
 Following his acquittal, Herrod was discharged.
 In 1991, he wrote a book about his court-martial called Blue's Bastards: A True Story of Valor Under Fire.
 Herrod died on 22 September 2017, at the age of 68.